-NSF has overall management responsibility for U.S. activities in Antarctica, which includes:
+NSF has overall management responsibility for U.S. activities in Antarctica, which include:

-- preparing an annual budget and operational plans for consideration by the executive branch and for review and appropriation by Congress; - obtaining advice from the scientific community, as needed, to develop scientific goals for NSF-supported research in Antarctica; - evaluating and supporting proposals for research and education from U.S. universities, other research institutions, and federal agencies; - detailed planning of logistics and transmitting logistics requirements, along with necessary funds, to elements of the Department of Defense and the United States Coast Guard; - managing facilities, including the planning, design, engineering, construction, and maintenance of Antarctic infrastructure; - developing a government support contract and managing a contractor charged with operating Antarctic stations and research vessels and providing related services, including construction; - developing and implementing a comprehensive safety, environmental, and health program for U.S. activities in Antarctica; - arranging cooperative scientific and logistics programs with other Antarctic Treaty nations; - designating a senior U.S. representative in Antarctica and ensuring on-site management of field programs in Antarctica; and - serving as a clearinghouse and source of information regarding Antarctic records, files, documents, and maps maintained within agencies and nongovernmental organizations.
+- Preparing an annual budget and operational plans for consideration by the executive branch and for review and appropriation by Congress - Obtaining advice from the scientific community, as needed, to develop scientific goals for NSF-supported research in Antarctica - Evaluating and supporting proposals for research and education from U.S. universities, research institutions, and other federal agencies - Detailed planning of logistics and transmitting logistics requirements, along with necessary funds, to elements of the Department of Defense and the United States Coast Guard - Managing facilities, including the planning, design, engineering, construction, and maintenance of Antarctic infrastructure - Developing a government support contract and managing a contractor charged with operating Antarctic stations and research vessels, and providing related services, including construction - Developing and implementing a comprehensive safety, environmental, and health program for U.S. activities in Antarctica - Arranging cooperative scientific and logistics programs with other Antarctic Treaty nations - Designating a senior U.S. representative in Antarctica and ensuring on-site management of field programs in Antarctica - Serving as a clearinghouse and source of information regarding Antarctic records, files, documents, and maps maintained within agencies and nongovernmental organizations

-OPP has day-to-day responsibility for these functions (see www.nsf.gov/geo/opp/about.jsp).
+NSF's Office of Polar Programs (OPP) has day-to-day responsibility for these functions.
+More information about OPP can be found on the OPP website.
 The OPP address is 2415 Eisenhower Avenue, Suite W7100, Alexandria, VA 22314.
 Phone: 703-292-8030 Fax: 703-292-9081.